Precision RF Meter - HM-1002 - pre-order

 Final product specifications, and product price for future orders, are subject to change.
 If lab tests show our design achieves our target goals for accuracy (better than nominals below), the price for orders placed later may increase.
 Pre-orders are limited to two units per customer.
 Price shown includes one power+frequency sensor.

-THIS KIT WILL START TO SHIP IN LATE SUMMER 2017.
+THIS KIT WILL START TO SHIP IN FALL 2017.

 This product will not ship when you order.
 You will be waiting but "first in line."
 Orders will be processed on a first-paid first-shipped basis.

-Due to high expected demand, the earliest pre-orders have an estimated ship date of September.
+Due to high expected demand, pre-orders have an estimated ship date of a month or more from now.
 That's an estimate, not a confirmed ship date, and if you wait to order and are not among the first 1,000 orders you likely will receive yours later than that.
 Initial pre-orders are a make-to-order, and it takes time to manufacture the First Production Run of a groundbreaking new product.

 As a courtesy and in appreciation for the loyalty of our initial pre-order customers,